tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-matrices-rotate.png" />
-  <figcaption>The green line indicates the axis of horizontal reflection.</figcaption>
+  <figcaption>With the square rotated 45 degrees, the top-left corner appears in a top-centre position.</figcaption>
 </figure>

-As with the other transformations, the axis is (0,0).
-To better visualise this, here is the rotation represented with a grid-overlay:
+As with the other transformations, the axis runs through (0,0).
+To better visualise this, here is the rotation represented with a grid-overlay graphic:

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-matrices-rotate-overlay.png" />